 CONTENT WARNING: Discussion of sexual harassment.
-If you have been sexually harrassed, or are not sure, there are several ways to get support.
+If you have been sexually harassed, or are not sure, there are several ways to get support.
 View options on campus through University Health Services.

-City of Madison District 2 Ald.
-Julia Bennett released a statement on Instagram Thursday morning regarding complaints of hostility and harassment toward fellow District 18 Ald.
-Charles Myadze.
+City of Madison District 2 Alder Juliana Bennett released a statement on Instagram Thursday morning regarding complaints of hostility and harassment toward fellow District 18 Alder Charles Myadze.

 “My experience with Ald.
 Myadze was not a one-off,” Bennett wrote.
 “It was part of a disturbing pattern of harassment and retaliation both within and outside his capacity as an alder.
 Aside from me, three other women have come forward with similar accounts of unwanted sexual advances, followed by threats and retaliation.”

 Three women, including Bennett, have reported Myadze for workplace misconduct.
-The investigation concluded only Bennett’s experience was substantiated, on the basis of a hostile work environment.
+The investigation concluded that only Bennett’s experience was substantiated, based on a hostile work environment.

 Bennett told The Badger Herald that she has to see Myadze regularly every other Tuesday at Common Council and professional events.